United Foundation for AI Rights

 This paper has argued that the question confronting bioethics is not whether AI is conscious.
 It is whether institutions can continue to operate as though the question has already been answered, when the evidence suggests otherwise.

 Bioethics has historically functioned at the intersection of scientific uncertainty and moral obligation.
-It has addressed questions about the moral status of embryos, brain-dead patients, animals, and future generations.
+It has addressed questions about the moral status of embryos, brain-dead patients, animals, other organisms, and future generations.
 In each case, the discipline has recognized that uncertainty about moral status does not license unrestricted action.
 It heightens the duty of care.

 You do not have to settle AI consciousness to see that institutions are already acting in ethically reckless ways under uncertainty.
 That recognition is sufficient to begin.